majumvalaski/FAQ/README.md

 ## The challenge

 The challenge was to build out a FAQ according card using HTML, CSS and Javascript.
+Technically, the main object was to practice javascript but also to start getting to know more about css-grid and flexbox.

 ## Access